devopsdays/devopsdays-web/content/events/2019-cape-town/sponsor.md

 Description = "Sponsor devopsdays Cape Town 2019"
 +++

 We greatly value sponsors for this open event.
-If you are interested in sponsoring, please please check out our <a href="https://assets.devopsdays.org/events/2019/cape-town/2019-cape-town-devopsdays-prospectus.pdf" target="_blank">prospectus</a> or drop us an email at [{{< email_organizers >}}].
+If you are interested in sponsoring, please check out our <a href="https://assets.devopsdays.org/events/2019/cape-town/2019-cape-town-devopsdays-prospectus.pdf" target="_blank">prospectus</a> or drop us an email at [{{< email_organizers >}}].

 <hr>